-The paper provides a simple model describing STEC operation modes.
+The paper provides a simple model describing imaging mode.
 It is shown that the technique trades range resolution for signal-to-noise ratio, azimuth resolution, and swath width.
-The technique is shown to be especially favorable for high carrier frequency SAR systems.
+Further, it is shown that the (transmit) pulse duty cycle may be significantly increased over what is common for pulsed SAR systems allowing for a lower peak-to-average transmitted power ratio.

-The technique is especially suitable for spaceborne SAR systems operating at high frequencies, where other advanced digital beam-forming techniques may not be available due to technology limitations.
+The imaging mode is especially suitable for spaceborne SAR systems operating at high frequencies, where other advanced digital beam-forming techniques may not be available due to technology limitations.
 The performance metric of the technique is derived, and a comparison to classical stripmap operation mode shows an improvement of several decibels.